8 Indicators That Your Friend Is Secretly Competing With You

 One clear sign that a friend might be secretly competing is their frequent comparisons to you.
 They might often bring up how they measure against your achievements, whether in academics, career, or personal life.

 These comparisons can seem innocent at first.
 For example, they may point out how their recent promotion matches your career milestone.
 Over time, this behavior can become more noticeable and constant.
+Some friends may even use your achievements as a measuring stick for their own progress, evaluating where they stand in relation to you.

 Pay attention if they often reference your achievements to gauge their own success.
 This habit can highlight feelings of insecurity or a need to prove themselves.

 Further, such comparisons can signal deeper feelings like envy or inadequacy.
 Friends should uplift each other, not use relationships as benchmarks for their self-worth.
 When they persistently align their progress with yours, it can be a subtle yet strong indicator of competition.
+These constant comparisons may be driving someone's competitive streak, making the rivalry more pronounced.

 For more insight into this behavior, Forbes notes that competitive individuals often exhibit such tendencies to handle their emotions.
 Read more on subtle signs of competition.